dendronhq/dendron-site/vault/meet.journal.2020.09.15.first-meetup.md

 - [ ] [[better getting started tutorial|project.scratch.2020.09.15-112310]]  @d3vr
 - [ ] write up details about multi-vault @kevinslin
 - [ ] watch video and pick a task to do :) @kpathakota
+- [ ] set a date to meet again in a month @kevinslin